-In our Haynesville operating area, we utilize Scientific Aviation's SOOFIE continuous methane monitoring technology to detect emissions at our production sites.
+In our Haynesville and Marcellus operating areas, we utilize Scientific Aviation's SOOFIE continuous methane monitoring technology to detect emissions at our production sites.
+We are currently utilizing more than 800 sensors in the Haynesville and more than 1,200 sensors in the Marcellus.